 For spinach baby food, wash spinach well and put in a pan with ½ cup water.
 Cook until all spinach is wilted down.
 You can also use a thawed package of frozen spinach.
 Toss in the blender and blend.

 For avocado baby food, cut avocados and remove the pit.
 Scoop flesh straight into the blender and blend.

 Homemade baby cereal

 For rice or oatmeal, take the whole, dry brown rice or old-fashioned oats and grind them in a blender, food processor or even spice grinder until they are a powder.

 You will have to cook the cereal for about 15 minutes with water to make the cereal which is a little less convenient than the ready to serve store-bought kind, but making sure what your baby is eating is good for them may be the deciding factor.
 We do what we can do.
 Not everyone has time to do something that takes longer, especially if you have more than one child to care for like me.

 Homemade baby food meats

-When they get older and needs meat added to their diet, you can make your own meat baby food by taking cooked chicken, lamb, pork, turkey or beef and chilling it in the refrigerator.
+When they get older and need meat added to their diet, you can make your own meat baby food by taking cooked chicken, lamb, pork, turkey, or beef and chilling it in the refrigerator.
 Once it’s cold, chop it into small dice, about ½ inch and then blend it in the food processor or blender using the same making puree procedures we‘ve been using.

 Add water, formula, or beef or chicken stock to thin it as you blend.
 Just add 1 tablespoon at a time until you reach the desired consistency.

 Of course, as they get even older, over 10 months, you can just take mac and cheese, spaghetti or casseroles and mash them up with a fork and freeze for later for baby to eat later.
 Then your choices are limitless.
 It’s wonderful knowing what’s actually in what your baby is eating!